gsaukov/spring-batch-demo/README.md

     * Partitioner - Horizontal and vertical scaler.
     * Chunk, Reader, Process & Writer - would be discussed in more details on the next slide.
     Map everything to code and explain.
 5. Data-flow
-    So this is the place where you controll how many items you simultaneously read and write.
-That directly affects your memory and cpu consumption.
-That is where spring scope plays a big role. memory management ang garbage collection
+    So this is the place where you control how many items you simultaneously read and write.
+That directly affects your memory and cpu consumption and that is why spring scope plays a big role. memory management ang garbage collection
 6. Scaling
     So everything on this slide should be familiar for us right?